Skip to main content

 Throughout the year, members of the Villanova community are invited to join in celebrating holidays of diverse faith traditions, including the Jewish High Holidays, Diwali (Hindu), Purim (Jewish), Holi (Hindu) and Ramadan (Muslim) Iftars.

-Jummah Prayer is held every Friday during the school year at 1:45 PM, usually in the West Lounge of Dougherty Hall.
+Jummah Prayer is held every Friday during the school year at 1:45 PM.
+In Fall 2023, Jummah will be held in the Prayer Room on the 2nd floor of John Barry Hall until fall break.
+After fall break, we will gather in the St. Rita Hall Multifaith Prayer Room.
 For more info, contact Asheq Fazlullah, the Muslim Student Adviser.

 We invite you to join us for Mindfulness Mondays.
 For details, including the time and Zoom link, see the Spirituality web page.
 Each session is facilitated by a member of the Villanova community.
 Everyone is welcome.
 No registration is required.